HBPMedical/mip-dmp/README.md

 # MIP Dataset Mapper (`mip_dmp`)

-Python tool with Graphical User Interface to map datasets to specific Common Data Elements (CDEs)metadata schema of a federation of the Medical Informatics Platform (MIP).
+Python tool with Graphical User Interface to map datasets to a specific Common Data Elements (CDEs) metadata schema of a federation of the Medical Informatics Platform (MIP).
 It is developed to support members of a MIP Federation in the task of mapping their dataset to the CDEs schema of this federation.

 ## How to install?